Just-A-Pixel/Fampay-assignment/README.md

 TypeScript, Elastic Search, Docker, NodeJS

 ## System Design of this project
-- The `writer` service is responsible for sending api requests to youtube every 10 seconds and storing the response in Elastic Search.
+- The `writer` service is responsible for sending API requests to YouTube every 10 seconds and storing the response in Elastic Search.
 Title, Description, ID and PublishedAt are being stored.
-- The `gateway` service is responsible for providing the api endpoints for the user.
+- The `gateway` service is responsible for providing the API endpoints for the user.

 ![image](https://github.com/Just-A-Pixel/Fampay-assignment/assets/58350132/dbe9585f-a994-4ddc-8ac2-3a063fbfd470)